YoQuieroAyudar/fundraising-API-Interfaces/README.md

 - `Swagger` is for API service definition http://editor.swagger.io/
 - `USER` stands for natural user who make donations.
 No VAT tax applies for this entity.
 - `ASSO` stands for Association.
-A solidarious entity (Charity) that receive user donations.
+A solidarious legal entity (Charity) that receive user donations.
 - `POS` stands for Point Of Sale.
 A legal entity that promotes and support us.
 Country specific VAT tax applies to this entity.

 Copy/paste   api.yml in swagger to read/update last API service definition